 Preserve Postcards and Greeting Cards

 Are you big travelers?
 The family adventures you go on are great fodder for memory books.
 If your child is particularly fond of a place or places, this is a great idea!
-Have them incorporate pretty postcards – whether they were received from a friend, or perhaps even cards made on their own, they can possess sentimental value and should be treated as such, that is – included with a scrapbook.
+Have them incorporate pretty postcards – whether they were received from a friend, or perhaps even cards made on their own, they can possess sentimental value and should be treated as such.

-This can include sports memorabilia like baseball, or maybe even fictional characters from TV shows.
-I think these were called “trading cards” back in the day but not sure that’s the right words or not.
-Boys can have a ball if their hobbies include collecting baseball (or other sport) cards, which can have some real market value depending on their age.
+One such staple item to showcase is the collector cards – I think these were called “trading cards” back in the day ?.
+Boys can have a ball (no pun intended!) if their hobbies include collecting baseball (or other sport) cards, which can have some real market value depending on their age.

-Young boys who love sports should definitely consider creating a scrapbook around this hobby, or their adventures playing in real life on a school team.
-Encourage your son (or daughter; I know both genders enjoy sports) the skill of selecting a good set of page protectors made for cards, and to organize them according to such things as dates, teams, record holders, etc.
+Young sports fans should definitely consider creating a scrapbook around this hobby, or their adventures playing in real life on a school team.
+Encourage your son (or daughter; I know both genders enjoy sports) in the skill of selecting a nice album, and to organize things like cards according to such things as dates, teams, record holders, etc.